 Bones and Chariot Wheels

-The problems associated with Wyatt’s alleged discoveries are astronomical — beyond one’s ability to calculate.
+The problems associated with Wyatt’s alleged discoveries are astronomical and beyond one’s ability to calculate.

 Where was the lab?
 Are there remaining samples, since the claim was made that copious amounts of blood had flowed down?
 Where are the test records?
 Can other samples be retrieved?
 Is there any evidence at all of such a discovery?
 Why was the evidence never brought forth for critical and scientific examination?

-Incidentally, the reason Wyatt knew he saw Jesus was because the Lord “was dressed exactly as Ellen White [the so-called ‘prophetess’ of the early SDA movement] saw Him in vision, with the blue border at the hem of his garment”!
+Incidentally, the reason Wyatt knew he saw Jesus was because the Lord “was dressed exactly as Ellen White saw Him in vision, with the blue border at the hem of his garment”!
+Ellen White was the founder of the SDA church.

 No rational person is under obligation to accept the assertions of Wyatt in the absence of credible proof.
 Rather, it was his duty to provide concrete evidence for observation and testing of the claims made.
 He never did.
 His boasts were wholly spurious.